-Other than the most obvious cynical response (“We are so f****d!”), there are actually several phrases that describe this very specific dilemma.
-Regardless of your political allegiance, any of these will work:
+Other than the most obvious cynical response (“OMG — we are so hopelessly fucked!”), there are actually several phrases that describe this very specific dilemma.
+Regardless of your political affiliation, any of these will work:

 Cornelian dilemma (also spelled Cornellian)